 - The high S $600 minimum spending and S $20 cashback cap per category might turn off a huge category of customers.

-A great alternative to cashback credit cards is a financial product with friendly terms, such as a licensed money lender personal loan.
-Click here to find out the best personal loans in Singapore.
-Instant Loan can provide you with up to three high-quality quotes from Singapore’s top licensed money lenders.
+Instant Loan can provide you with up to three high-quality quotes from Singapore’s top financial institutions.
 Request, compare, and choose your most suitable loan plan today!